davydehaas98/reverse-proxy/README.md

 # reverse-proxy
-NGINX reverse proxy used on my Ubuntu server.
+Traefik reverse proxy configuration that I use on my server.